 - 2nd floor – 115m up to enjoy the fantastic views of Paris.
 Here you can get dinner at the Michelin-starred restaurant The Jules Verne

-- The top – 276m up you can enjoy the most outstanding aspects of Paris while having a glass of champagne.
+- At the top – 276m up you can enjoy the most outstanding aspects of Paris while having a glass of champagne.

 Musee d’Orsay – one of Paris’ most known art museums.
 Previously a railway station, it is now a proud holder of many exhibitions.
 Its architecture is amazing.
 It would be an excellent choice besides The Louvre.